PromG-dev/ekg_bpic15/README.md

 ## Installation
 ### PromG
-The library can be installed in Pyhton using pip
+The library can be installed in Python using pip
 `pip install promg`.

 The source code for PromG can be found [PromG Core Github repository](https://github.com/PromG-dev/promg-core).